trans/yamldom.cr/README.md

 ## Development

-If you'd like to help this project improve, familiarize yourself witht the [YAML sepcification](http://yaml.org/spec/1.2/spec.html) and have at it.
+If you'd like to help this project improve, familiarize yourself with the [YAML sepcification](http://yaml.org/spec/1.2/spec.html) and have at it.